davidsilvasanmartin/auto-homelab/README.md

 - `documentation/`: in this directory you will find several articles documenting different aspects of the project.
 Some of these are for my own reference, so that I can remember how I did something.
 - `files/`: contains configuration files and scripts for various services
-- `scripts/`: contains Python scripts that give this project most of its functionality
+- `scripts/`: contains Python scripts that give this project some of its functionality
+- `scripts-shell/`: contains shell scripts that provide some extra functionalities
 - `scripts/env.schema.json`: this file contains the schema of the environment variables that are used by the app

 ## Disaster recovery: How to restore the services once we have restored the backup files